Editor’s note: Please follow this link for an updated version of this story! Read Military Discounts available year-round.

 - Home Depot.
 The big-box home improvement store offers a 10% discount (up to a $500 maximum) to all active military, reserve, retired or disabled veterans and their immediate family members with a valid military ID.
 All other veterans qualify for a 10% discount on Veterans Day, Memorial Day and Fourth of July.
 Available on in-store purchases.

 - GMC cars.
 Need a car?
 Check on military discounts at local dealers or go online to the GMC site for some hot deals on new cars.
 They claim to have the best military discount of any car company, and you choose from new Chevrolets, Buicks, Cadillacs or GMC vehicles.
-Active duty, reservists, veterans within one year of discharge date and retirees — including spouses — of the U.S. Air Force, Army, Navy, Marines, National Guard and Coast Guard get the discount.
+Get all the details about offers and eligibility here.

 - True REST Float Spas.
-The chain of flotation therapy spas will offer a free one-hour session to active-duty military personnel, reservists and veterans this year on Veterans Day, November 11.
-And the offer will be available to anyone on active duty or any veteran on the 11th day of every month.
+The chain of flotation therapy spas offers a free one-hour session to anyone on active duty or any veteran on the 11th day of every month.
 Flotation therapy is used to ease symptoms of depression, chronic pain and PTSD, among others.

 - Verizon.
-The company offers $10 to $25 off on its unlimited data plans to an array those serving the country – all five branches of the active military, reservists, National Guard members, commissioned officers of the National Health Service and National Oceanic and Atmospheric Administration, veterans, Gold Star families and cadets.
+The company offers $10 to $25 off on its unlimited data plans to all five branches of the active military, reservists, National Guard members, commissioned officers of the National Health Service and National Oceanic and Atmospheric Administration, veterans, Gold Star families and cadets.
 Phone accessories ordered through Verizon online or purchased at its retail stores are eligible for a 10% to 25% discount, too.
 And Verizon will suspend service during a deployment, resuming it when the service member returns home.

 Gift Card Granny lists dozens of discounts for the military.
 The site has compiled a detailed list of ways to save for veterans, all active branches and, in some instances, the families who stand behind them.
 Participation may vary by location, so check first.
 Discounts are good at all kinds of clothing retailers and many of your favorite restaurants.
 There are also discounts for car repairs, as well as discounts at travel outlets.

-A website called Military Connection also does roundups of current stores and restaurants that offer military discounts.
-They’ve found you deals at everything from A&W and AutoZone to Disney sites and Dollar Car Rental, from Michael’s and NAPA Auto Parts to Sea World and Travelodge.
+Military Connection also does roundups of current stores and restaurants that offer military discounts.
+They’ve found deals at everything from A&W and AutoZone to Disney sites and Dollar Car Rental, from Michael’s and NAPA Auto Parts to Sea World and Travelodge.
 The list seems endless.

 In military towns like Colorado Springs, where I live, some businesses offer military discounts not offered in cities with a small or no military population.
 Local stores also advertise military discounts on everything from yoga classes to auto parts.
 See if your city has a website that collects this data.